 7. Setting Guidelines for Topics of Discussion

-I believe the group leader should have final authority on discussion boundaries but should strive to build consensus that aligns with the group’s purpose and values whenever possible.
+I believe the group organizer should have final authority on discussion boundaries but should strive to build a consensus that aligns with the group’s purpose.
+And should a member appear to contravene the group’s purpose and rules, then the situation should be promptly addressed by the group organizer.

 8. End Brunch on Time